Kosovo passport: Recognition of the passport while not recognising Kosovo as a country

-Russia
+Russia's position

 Russia does not recognise Kosovo as an independent state, nor does it recognise the Kosovar Passport as a valid travel document for everyday entry to Russia under normal circumstances.
 However, the Kosovar Passport can be used to enter Russia in special cases such as to attend or participate in events under the auspices of the International Olympic Committee and other international sporting organisations, which Kosovo is a member of.
 Russia issues visas in the form of special forms inserted into the Kosovar Passports.
 The Russian Embassy in Belgrade published a statement about use of the Kosovar Passport in Russia:

 "It is only possible to enter the territory of the Russian Federation with passports of the so-called Republic of Kosovo in cases based on the fulfilment of international obligations of the Russian Federation as a side-recipient of an event, which is organised through multilateral structures, whose member or participant is the so-called Republic of Kosovo...
 For other purposes, the procedure of entry of persons with Kosovo passports to the territory of Russia has not changed.
 Namely, their entry is not possible."

-Serbia
+Serbia's position

-Serbia does not recognise Kosovo as an independent state, nor does it recognise the Kosovar passport as a valid travel document.
-However, citizens of the Republic of Kosovo can freely enter Serbia and stay for 90 days with a valid identity card.
+Serbia has not recognised Kosovo as an independent state.
+However in March 2023, Serbia concluded a normalisation agreement with Kosovo in European Union mediated dialogue.
+Under the terms of the agreement, Serbia committed to recognise Kosovo's official documents including passports and customs stamps.
+Citizens of Kosovo can freely enter Serbia and stay for 90 days with a valid identity card.

 When the issuing of new Kosovar visas and passport stamps began in 2008, Serbia refused entry to people with entry and exit stamps of the Republic of Kosovo customs authority stamps or visas in their passports.
 In addition, border crossings from third countries (Montenegro, Albania, North Macedonia through land, many more through air travel) to Kosovo were considered illegal points of entry by Serbia, and it had created problems if one entered through there and then attempted to leave Serbia through another border crossing in Central Serbia or Vojvodina without a corresponding entry stamp.
-That practice, however, was soon abandoned and these are now simply over-stamped (nullified), which potentially could create new problems with long term Kosovar visas being annulled.
+That practice, however, was soon abandoned and these were simply over-stamped (nullified), which potentially could have led to problems with long term Kosovar visas appearing to be annulled.